About The Lab

 At each weekly two-hour Lab session, two or more computer programmers and designers work individually with between 12 and 20 young people to develop their social and technology skills.
 We provide an environment where participants can share their interests in a wide variety of things such as gaming together, video creation and sharing, graphic design, programming and game development.
 During Lab sessions, mentors are available to help with any questions or issues, or to work with participants on projects of interest to them.

 We’ve found that some of the most useful things first learned by participants during Lab sessions are social and personal skills.
 This includes learning about how to work with others, how to make friends and how to interact socially, as well as simply feeling accepted and valued by peers with common interests.
 The Lab is about technology skills too, but typically the programming and design skills come a little later once participants have settled in.
 This can take a little time and one of the essential aspects of The Lab is that kids find their own place in their own time.

-At the Lab, we are committed to ensuring the safety of children in our care.
+At the Lab, we are committed to ensuring the safety of children attending Lab sessions.
 We put this into practice via a range of policies and protocols, including screening of those working with children, training programs and complaints procedures.
-All Labs have protocols for child safety that are rigorously followed.
+All Labs have protocols for child safety and these are rigorously followed.

 For more information on child protection please see http://www.aihw.gov.au/child-protection/#report

 The Lab started with a 2009 – 2010 VicHealth funded research project, Connected Lives, that looked into the possibilities of using technology to improve the wellbeing of disadvantaged young people.
 The team found that one-on-one technology tuition worked particularly well with young people with Asperger’s Syndrome.
 At the same time, the team needed a space to run its expanding number of specialist technology projects.